ismasan/plumb/README.md

 ## Type composition

-At the core, Plumb types are little [Railway-oriented pipelines](https://ismaelcelis.com/posts/composable-pipelines-in-ruby/) that can be composed together with _and_, _or_ and _not_ semantics.
+At the core, Plumb types are little [Railway-oriented pipelines](https://ismaelcelis.com/posts/composable-pipelines-in-ruby/) that can be composed together with _AND_, _OR_ and _NOT_ semantics.
 Everything else builds on top of these two ideas.

 ### Composing types with `#>>` ("And")